One unique fact about Balyasny Asset Management L.P. (BAM) is that it only provides investment advisory services for pooled investment vehicles.

 Tips for Investment

 - While BAM doesn’t offer traditional investment advisory services, plenty of advisors do.
-Finding the right financial advisor who fits your needs doesn’t have to be hard, though.
+Finding the right financial advisor doesn’t have to be hard, though.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you’re ready to be matched with local advisors, get started now.

 - If you are investing by yourself, it can be helpful to know what an investment might look like in the future given a standard rate of growth.
 See what your investments could grow to using our investment calculator.